 4. Brooks Adrenaline GTS 20

-One of the biggest upgrades to the Adrenaline GTS in this 19th version is the GuideRails holistic support system.
+The Brooks Adrenaline GTS carries the torch from version 19 with the GuideRails holistic support system.
 This type of system is supposed to help minimize impact on the knees while running.

 The durable rubber outsole is great on any terrain, including wet surfaces.
 The upper mesh has been improved to provide better comfort and sleeker style.

 - Support system intended to decrease knee injury